revelroestorf/rails_two_sided_marketplace_rent_my_car/README.md

 `SEND_GRID_PASSWORD=XXXX`

-## 3. Requirements

-1. Create your application using Ruby on Rails
-2. Demonstrate knowledge of Rails conventions.
-3. Use postgresql database in development.
-4. Use an API (eg. Omniauth, Geocoding, Maps, other..).
-5. Use appropriate gems.
-6. Use environmental variables to protect API keys etc.
-7. Implement a payment system for your product.
-8. Your app must send transactional emails (eg. using Mailgun).
-9. Your app should have an internal user messaging system.
-10. Your app will have some type of searching, sorting and or filtering 11. capability.
-11. Your app will have some type of file uploading capability (eg. images).
-12. Your app will have authentication (eg. Devise, must have full functionality in place).
-13. Your app will have authorisation (users have restrictions on what they can see and edit).
-14. Your app will have an admin dashboard for the admin user to administrate the site.
-15. Document your application with a README that explains how to setup, configure and use your application.
+---
+## 3 Future Updates / Bug Fixes

+---
 ## 4 User Stories

 single screenshot

+---
 ## 5 Wireframing

 multiple screen screenshots

 or if time just one linking to others in repo

+---
 ## 6 Workflow Diagram

+---
 ## 7 Entity Relationship Diagram

+---
-## 8 Gems Used
+## 8 Gems List

+1. Ruby version 2.5.0
+2. pg - postgresql Database
-1. Devise - authentication
+3. Devise - authentication
-2. Webhosting - Heroku
+4. Webhosting - Heroku
-3. Sendgrid - emails
+5. Sendgrid - emails
-4. Stripe - payments
+6. Stripe - payments
-5. Carrierwave - image uploads
+7. Carrierwave - image uploads
-6. Cloudinary - image storage
+8. Cloudinary - image storage
-7. dotenv-rails - environmental variables
+9. dotenv-rails - environmental variables
-8. geocoder - longitude latitude geocoding
+10. geocoder - longitude latitude geocoding
-9. Google Maps - map locations
+11. Google Maps - map locations

+---
-## 9 Other Tools Used
+## 9 Other Tools

 1. Github - Version control
 2. Lucidchart - ERD
-3. postgresql - Database
+3. Excel - Gantt chart

+---
-## 10 Project plan
+## 10 Project Plan

 gant chart here

-## 11 Bug / Future Updates
+---
+## 11. Assignment Requirements

+1. Create your application using Ruby on Rails
+2. Demonstrate knowledge of Rails conventions.
+3. Use postgresql database in development.
+4. Use an API.
+5. Use appropriate gems.
+6. Use environmental variables to protect API keys etc.
+7. Implement a payment system for your product.
+8. Your app must send transactional emails.
+9. Your app will have some type of searching, sorting and or filtering capability.
+10. Your app will have some type of file uploading capability (eg. images).
+11. Your app will have authentication.
+12. Your app will have authorisation.
+13. Document your application with an appropriate README.md file.